SharaawyMohamed/Library-System/README.md

 1. **Super Admin User:**

-   -Log in
+   -Log in.
-   - Show admin profile
+   - Show admin profile.
    - Can add books to the system.
    - Can add new admin users (Super Admin functionality).
-   - Log out
+   - Log out.

 3. **Admin User:**

-   -Log in.
+   -Log In.
-   - Show admin profile
+   - Show admin profile.
    - Can add books to the system.
    - Log out.

 5. **Customer User:**

-   -Log in
+   -Log in.
+   -Sign Up.
-   - Show user profile
+   - Show user profile.
    - Can read one book at a time(can flip pages in book next,previous).
    - Can have a history of their reading sessions.
    - Can add new books to their personal collection of books read.
-   - Log out
+   - Log out.